sovity/dataspace-portal/authority-portal-keycloak/README.md

 ## Why does this component exist?

-The Authority Portal uses the Keycloak Login Page.
+The Data Space Portal uses the Keycloak Login Page.
 This is due to identity federation and SSO.

 For consistency, the MDS wanted a custom theming.

-Registration processes, however, will be fully handled by the Authority Portal.
+Registration processes, however, will be fully handled by the Data Space Portal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>